fityocsaba96/alkfejl-restaurant/README.md

 ### Guest functions
 - sign up *to become an user*
-- log in *to be able to use non-guest functions*
+- log in using email and password *to be able to use non-guest functions*

 ### User functions
 - edit user settings *to change your preferred restaurant or your address*